Faced with a process that isn’t working, teams are empowered to change it - then test it - then measure the level of improvement.

 It was truly amazing!
 Everyone felt the exercise was extremely valuable and powerful.
 You could see what happens in an organisation with poor processes.
 Issues that surface slowly over a period of time within an organisation were simulated in just half an hour!

 J. L. Vogel, Lehmann Vogel & Partner, Germany

 I used 'Improve that Process!' on a training course to demonstrate change and continuous improvement with a group of 12 junior managers.
 It translated theory into practice very well.
 The best learning points included: planning, change, working smartly and process management.
 A good activity – very useful and active.
 Ideal for my course.

 Sue Martin, Westland Helicopters

-Used on our corporate training programme that promotes “systems” thinking.
+Used ('Improve That Process!') on our corporate training programme that promotes “systems” thinking.
 It highlighted how we unconsciously try to make bureaucratic, hierarchical, naff systems work – rather than radically design them.
-Delegates realise that activity and customer focussed outputs are two different things.
+Delegates realise that activity and customer focused outputs are two different things.
 A highly participative exercise that very quickly demonstrates how systems that aren’t designed to meet demand de-moralise willing workers and fail to meet customer needs.

 J. Lee, Cheshire County Council

 A highly immersive, engaging and fun activity, which delivers some profound lessons about process improvement, communication and teamwork.
 There are a number of valuable learning outcomes which can be related back to the workplace.
 It's important to spend time getting to know the activity and setting up in advance, however, once it's up and running it works brilliantly.
 It is also a joy to observe.